UWCS/stardust/content/events/t1/w0/wildcards-picnic.md

 end_time = "3pm"
 location = "Windmill Hill"

-icon = "ph-microphone-stage"
+icon = "ph-picnic-table"
-colour = "wildcards"
+colour = "inclusivity"
 +++

 ** This event is aimed towards our Women and Non-binary members **